BrightspaceGitHubReader/d2l-my-courses-ui/README.md

 ### Testing with LMS data in the demo pages

-Another option is to use the demo page, but pull in real data from the LMS to allow for pinning, filtering, etc.
+Another option is to use the demo pages, but pull in real data from the LMS to allow for pinning, filtering, etc.

-You can do this by visiting a quad site with the user whose course setup you'd like to test with, and inspecting the My Courses widget.
+You can do this by visiting a quad site with the user whose course setup you'd like to test with, and inspecting the `d2l-my-courses` web component in the browser.
 You can copy over the attributes to the component in `demo/d2l-my-courses/d2l-my-courses.html`, and grab a token from a HM network call.
 You'll need to remove the code that cancels the PUT call, and replace the token when it expires.

 ## Unit Tests